Breast Lift San Francisco – San Francisco Mastopexy

-This incision follows the same path as a keyhole incision, but also runs horizontally along the breast crease in either direction for a short distance.
+This breasts incision follows the same path as a keyhole incision, but also runs horizontally along the breast crease in either direction for a short distance.

 After making the incisions, Dr. Sieber will then reshape the breast tissue to create a rounder, fuller breast while at the same time lifting the breast mound to a higher position on your torso, restoring a perkier, younger looking profile.* Breast lift surgery is a same-day procedure performed under general anesthesia.

-Preparing for Breast Lift Surgery
+Breast Lift Surgery Video